theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 -**A microbial species**: Is this a real thing?

--**A microbial population**: set of microbial cells sharing most of their genomic content due to a very close evolutionary ancestor.
+-**A microbial population**: pool of microbial cells sharing most of their genomic content due to a very close evolutionary history (close ancestor in the tree of life).

 -**A metagenome**: sequencing data corresponding to more than one genome.